Bracelands campsite, Forest of Dean, Gloucestershire

 The Forest of Dean is abundant in wildlife, and for bird watchers, the area is a true paradise.
 Peregrine Falcons, Goshawks, Buzzards and Red Kites can be seen soaring above woodland and nesting on the Symonds Yat rock face.
 During the summer months the RSPB set up a viewing station fully equipped with telescopes and experts on hand to provide information about the birds.
 Throughout the forest fallow deer and sheep wander freely, and wild boar also roam the area.

 The Forest of Dean was once a vast forest that covered over 100,000 acres.
 For the past thousand years, the forest has gradually diminished.
-During the reign of King Charles I it was estimated that only about 14,000 acres remained as woodland.
 Today the forest is home to the largest area of old oak trees in the whole of Britain.

 Just five minutes’ drive away from the campsite is the market town of Coleford, which has a Tesco Express and a small Co-op, take away eateries, pubs and restaurants.
 There are also a number of village inns that serve a wide variety of delicious and traditional dishes.

 A fabulous local attraction includes the Clearwell Caves, a natural cave system that was mined for iron ore in the past and is now open to the public.
 No visit to the Forest of Dean would be complete without a visit to Puzzlewood where some scenes for Harry Potter were filmed.
 Also in the Forest lies the Go Ape! high ropes course for those campers looking for something to get the adrenalin pumping!

 Dogs are welcome on this campsite and there are toilet and shower blocks with facilities for the disabled.
 Bracelands also has a separate rally field which can be booked for larger groups.